Scontreras2014/Getting-and-Clean-Data/README.md

 ## Steps to run the script
 Please follow the following steps to run the script

-1. download run_analysis.R from the Github repository to your R work directory
+1. Download run_analysis.R from the Github repository to your R work directory
 2. Make sure you have the data require for this project unzipped in your work directory under the folder "UCI HAR Dataset"
 3. Load/source the script run_analysis.R into R
 4. execute the function GetCleanProject() in R console to generate the tidy datasource